HamidMusayev/BLOC_cart/README.md

-# Bloc pattern application
+# BLoC pattern

-A new Flutter application.
+Add products to cart and remove from cart using BLoC pattern

 ## Getting Started